workos/typescript-example-applications/typescript-audit-logs-example/README.md

-# Node.js Example App with Audit Logs powered by WorkOS
+# TypeScript Example App with Audit Logs powered by WorkOS

-An example Node.js application demonstrating how to use the [WorkOS Node.js SDK](https://github.com/workos/workos-node) to send and retrieve Audit Log events.
+An example Node.js / TypeScript application demonstrating how to use the [WorkOS Node.js SDK](https://github.com/workos/workos-node) to send and retrieve Audit Log events.
 This app is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the Node.js SDK.

 ## Prerequisites